Adoption FAQ: Post Placement Process

-When will it be Finalized?
+When will Adoption be Finalized?

 What Happens During Post Placement?

 It’s much more casual than the home study but still important for her to see that he’s in a safe, loving environment and to see that he’s adjusting well and thriving in our care.

 She will have two visits with us and after that will then give a report to the lawyer who will file that, along with all other paper work, with the court.

-Since Spear isn’t Legally your Child, what about insurance?
+Since Spear isn’t Legally your Child, what about insurance

 I don’t have a birth certificate or a social security card but they didn’t even bat an eye about adding him to our policy.

 I took it to all the drs visits with me and not a single one needed to see it.

 What Happens at Finalization?

 Most likely, we will be able to FaceTime with a judge or speak with them over the phone and not have to appear in person.

 We will also have to have a notary present to sign documents and then the judge will rule that Spear will be officially a Parker!

-What does Finalization Really Matter?
+Does Finalization Really Matter?

 At that moment the adoption journey will officially end for our family and all of our days of waiting in some form or another will come to an end.